wp-plugins/bne-testimonials/readme.txt

 == Changelog ==

+= 1.6.4 (August 27, 2014) =
+* Fix: An issue would arise on the testimonial post list where if an image was placed in the editor the table columns would shift.
+Changed to using get_the_excerpt here.
+* Add: Sanitize the data output of the website url and tagline fields.
+* Compatibility Check: Works great in WP 4.0

 = 1.6.3 (May 25, 2014) =
 * Removed html tag limitations on get_the_content.
 All html tags and styles will now output normally from the visual/text editor.